Atria Senior Living Financial Planning

 Get started on your financial planning

-To determine the level of services needed, each resident receives a thorough assessment from a licensed nurse of their physical, emotional and functional status prior to move-in.
-During the first 30 days, a reassessment will be performed to verify that we are providing the appropriate level of care.
+To determine the level of care needed, each resident receives a thorough assessment from a licensed nurse of their physical, emotional and functional status prior to move-in.
+During the first 30 days, a reassessment will be performed to verify we are providing the appropriate level of care.
 Thereafter, additional assessments are performed no less than quarterly or as needed based on caregiver recommendations or a perceived change in condition.

 Find an Atria community near you to view pricing.